 Langlade County ATV Trail System

-The Spring/Summer/Fall ATV trails in Langlade County will officially close at 5:00 p.m. on Sunday, December 1, 2013 and will remain closed until May 1, 2014 weather permitting.
-This includes the Parrish Highlands, Augustyn Springs and the Pickerel/Pearson ATV trail systems including Lost Lake Road, and the White Lake/Elton area.
+The spring/summer/fall ATV trails in Langlade County will officially close at 5:00 p.m. on Wednesday, November 30, 2016 and will remain closed until weather permits after May 1, 2017.
+This includes the Parish Highlands, Augustyn Springs, Pickerel/Pearson including Antigo and the White Lake/Elton ATV trail systems.

-The Langlade County All-Terrain Vehicle Trails Ordinance prohibits ATV’s from operating on the above trails.
-Anyone operating on the above trails will be prosecuted.
-For further questions regarding the trails you may call the Forestry and Recreation Department at 715-627-6300 or visit the website at www.langladecounty.org
+The Langlade County All-Terrain Vehicles Trails Ordinance prohibits ATVs from operating on the above trails.
+Anyone operating on the above trails will be cited.
+For further questions regarding the trails, you may call the Forestry and Recreation Department at 715-627-6300 or visit the website at www.countyoftrails.org.